anniehck/randomizer/README.md

 #### Looking to cure boredom?
 Time to hit the Randomizer!

-See all the rage at https://the-randomizer.herokuapp.com
+See all the rage at: https://the-randomizer.herokuapp.com

 ======